Management Procedures | Motion

 All civil case inquiry phone calls are referred to the judicial assistant, Brenda Bishop at 817-850-6670.

-All criminal case inquiry phone calls are referred to the courtroom deputy, Charlotte White at 817-850-6673.
+All criminal case inquiry phone calls are referred to the courtroom deputy, Carmen Bush at 817-850-6673.

 Telephone calls directly to the Court’s law clerks are not permitted.